mergesort/Slope/README.md

 }
 ```

-And viola, a beautiful gradient button with highlighting that you can reuse across your app.
+And voilà, a beautiful gradient button with highlighting that you can reuse across your app.

 ---